nccurry/okd-4-libvirt/README.md

 # Execute playbook
 ./playbooks/deploy.yml -v

-# Wait for bootstrap process to complete
+# Wait for bootstrap process to complete - once this finishes you can delete the bootstrap vm to save resources
 okd-install wait-for bootstrap-complete --dir ~/path/to/ignition --log-level debug
 # or
 openshift-install wait-for bootstrap-complete --dir ~/path/to/ignition --log-level debug